cure-lab/SCINet/README.md

 (The formula might not be shown in the darkmode Github)

-- The kernel are generally set as odd number such as 3, 5 or 7.

 ## Contact

 If you have any questions, feel free to contact us or post github issues.
 Pull requests are highly welcomed!